The Christianville Spirit

 Suisse (Switzerland),

-and Italia (Italy)
+and Italia (Italy),

 again respectfully.
 I will tell My Mom that and Her Head would Explode.
 Like What to Where?!
 And, Finally, The Final Fascination, You can literally drive on a Train to go from France to The United Kingdom or Vice Versa.
 So, The Fact that You can do that is just beyond Crazy!
 It is much shorter, I am told to drive onto the “Eurotunnel” versus going on The Ferry.
 Just remember, as They say to Drive on The Left in The UK and Right in France.
 In Case, You are wondering The UK and Ireland are The Only Ones in Europe who drive on The Left.
 All in all, Europe is a Very Fascinating Part of The World and I really want to see it’s Fascinations before They are all gone.
 I am thinking that I might have to start a Go Fund Me account to help me do this!